 - When viewing a Recipe, go to its Ingredients tab

 Ingredient-level wastage can be seen to the right of the quantity entered in the Recipe.
+By default wastage removed will be selected; this can be updated as required.

 - To see key Nutrition information based on the Recipe's portion size, select the pie chart icon against each Ingredient (see Fig.2)